firelab/l1htfire-ml-gui/Carousel-ML/README.md

 # Carousel ML Model GUI
 Model Visualizer, see predictions from both ml and statistical model, or look at true test data and compare the models' fit to that data
-[uses most recent UNIT_norm model from John Burge] Nathan Kahla, Missoula Fire Lab, June 2024
+[uses most recent UNIT_norm model from John Burge] Nathan Kahla, Missoula Fire Lab, July 2024

 Python Version: 3.11.9 (pre- 3.12 required for using Tensorflow 2.15)
 Dependencies: see requirements.txt